switch to text-only version

 This sounds simple.
 Most people skip it.

-From day one, handle your puppy head to toe — ears, mouth, feet, toes, belly, tail.
+From day one, handle your puppy head to toe — ears, eyes, mouth, feet, toes, belly, tail.
 Do it gently but consistently.
 The moment a puppy learns that pulling back or making noise gets them released, they'll do it every time.
 Don't let that become a pattern.

 5. Teach Patience — It Doesn't Come Naturally